qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

     import smtplib
     from email.mime.text import MIMEText

-    # create email main content
+    # A clear subject is enough for my use so I don't need any body content; so just leave message inside MIMEText() as blank
     msg = MIMEText('')
-    # what will be your email's subject
     msg['Subject'] = subject
     msg['From'] = sender_email
     msg['To'] = recipient_email

-# send email
+    # send email by connecting to server
     with smtplib.SMTP('smtp.gmail.com', 587) as server:
         server.starttls()
         server.login('your_app_username', 'your_app_password')
         server.sendmail(sender_email, recipient_email, msg.as_string())
 ```
-The second step allows sending an automatic email with certain content
+The second step performs the action of sending an automatic notification email with certain subject from a specified sender towards a specified recipient.
+The content of
 If you don't know the app username and password for your email, a detailed instruction is provided below in "Potential Obstacles And Solutions".

 ### Step3: combine 1st and 2nd step and test if you can recieve an email!